zSoriano/zSoriano/README.md

 ![Soriano GitHub stats](https://github-readme-stats.vercel.app/api?username=zSoriano&show_icons=true&theme=dark)

-## About Me:
+## About me:

 I work at the intersection of agriculture, micrometeorology and data science, developing analytical pipelines and decision-making tools for crop systems.
 My PhD focuses on evapotranspiration partitioning (T/ET) in agricultural environments using micrometeorological techniques, remote sensing, and Python-based models.

 I also build end-to-end data applications for agribusiness, including:

-Agrometeorological analysis and forecasting
+- Agrometeorological analysis and forecasting

-Soil and crop data processing
+- Soil and crop data processing

-Streamlit dashboards and automation
+- Streamlit dashboards and automation

-ET partitioning workflows (Zhou, TEA, uWUE)
+- ET partitioning workflows (Zhou, TEA, uWUE)

-Statistical modeling and machine learning applied to agriculture
+- Statistical modeling and machine learning applied to agriculture

 ## Tech's that I use: